Research Funding

 Discrimination against racial minorities has been extensively documented across multiple domains, such as in healthcare, policing, and the markets for labour, goods, and services.
 Despite increasing awareness, empirical evidence suggests that the prevalence of racial discrimination in areas such as hiring has not decreased over the past 25 years.
 While many agree that discrimination is a widespread social problem, few report that they personally harbour racial bias.

-In studying these connections, Alexander leverages theories of motivated beliefs to identify the precise mechanisms that operate in the context of racial bias.
+In studying these connections, Alexander and the team leverages theories of motivated beliefs to identify the precise mechanisms that operate in the context of racial bias.
 Thus, Alexander will shed light on how motivated beliefs contribute to discrimination and how this discrimination can be reduced.

 In studying these connections, we leverage theories of motivated beliefs to identify the precise mechanisms that operate in the context of racial bias.
 Thus, we will shed light on how motivated beliefs contribute to discrimination and how this discrimination can be reduced.